If you’re a holistic self-care fanatic, or just love tea in general, then you’re likely familiar with chamomile tea.

 It sounds super intimidating and has a bad reputation because of all the harsh chemicals that can destroy your hair.

-The fear of damaging hair is enough to make bleach a deterrent for those who love their precious locks.
+The fear of damaging hair is enough to make the bleach a deterrent for those who love their precious locks.

 See, bleach works to penetrate deep into the cortex of your hair strands to dissolve the natural melanin that gives them color.